jmcniel/prevoty-go/README.md

 2) Pull a copy or .zip/.tar of the `examples` directory

-3) Edit `client_test.go` - you will want to put in your API key and rule key
+3) Edit `client_test.go` - you will want to put in your API and configuration keys

 4) Run `go test`